Mrinal-xx-Singha/Mern_Practice/dev_connect/frontend/homework.md

 - See all my connections
 - Created a conneciton page
 - Crated a new page to see all my connectionRequest
+- TODO:
+       Creating a Signup Page
+       Creating the accepting and rejecting functionality on click of buttons.
+       Fixing bugs on page load on the navbar

   Body